sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 2. For medium-sized inputs, sparsity handling is only useful if we can amortize the cost of detection and coloring.
 3. For very large inputs, even the overhead of detection and coloring is worth paying as part of a sparse Jacobian computation.

-Importantly, sparsity can yield an **asymptotic speedup** and not just a constant one.
+Importantly, ASD can yield an **asymptotic speedup** compared to AD, not just a constant one.
-Indeed, the cost of a JVP for `iter_diff` scales with $kn$.
+In our test case, the cost of a JVP for `iter_diff` scales with $kn$.
 Sparse differentiation requires $c$ JVPs instead of $n$, so with $c = k+1$ here its total cost scales as $\Theta(k^2 n)$ instead of $\Theta(k n^2)$.
-Thus, on the log-log plot of Figure 22, the sparse curve (without detection) has a slope of $1$ while the standard curve has a slope of $2$.
+Thus, on the log-log plot of Figure 22, the ASD curve (without detection) has a slope of $1$ while the AD curve has a slope of $2$.

 Although the specific thresholds between regimes are problem-dependent, our conclusions hold in general.

 ## Conclusion

-*TODO*

-When to use sparse AD?
-List of criteria.

-...

-Another importand aspect is the sparsity pattern of the matrix at hand, which directly influences the cost of detection, coloring and compressed differentiation.
-While it may be hard to get an exaxt estimate in realistic cases, concepts such as **partial separability** provide simple scenarios where the asymptotic complexity can be controlled explicitly <d-cite key="gowerComputingSparsityPattern2014"></d-cite>.

-...
+By now, the reader should have a better understanding of how sparsity can be used for efficient differentiation.

+But should it always be used?
+Here are a list of criteria to consider when choosing between AD and ASD:

+- **Which derivative is needed?** In a purely gradient-based algorithm, sparsity will be useless: it can only speed up derivatives like the Jacobian and Hessian which have a matrix form.
+- **What operations will be performed on the derivative matrix?** For a single matrix-vector product $J \mathbf{v}$, the linear map will always be faster.
+But if we want to solve linear systems $J \mathbf{v} = \mathbf{y}$, then it may be useful to compute the full matrix first to leverage sparse factorization routines.
+- **How expensive is the function at hand?** This directly impacts the cost of a JVP, VJP or HVP, which scales with the cost of one function evaluation.
+- **How sparse would the matrix be?** This dictates the efficiency of sparsity detection and coloring, as well as the number of matrix-vector products necessary.
+While it may be hard to get an exact estimate, concepts like partial separability can help provide upper bounds <d-cite key="gowerComputingSparsityPattern2014"></d-cite>.
+In general, the relation between the number of colors $c$ and the dimension $n$ is among the most crucial quantities to analyze.

+In simple settings (like finite differences, which create banded Jacobians), the sparsity pattern and optimal coloring can be derived manually.
+But as soon as the function becomes more complex, **automating this process becomes essential** to ensure wide usability.
+We hope that the exposition above will motivate the implementation of user-friendly ASD in a variety of programming languages and AD frameworks.